-A physical abuse survivor, through no fault of their own, might simply require more patience and gentleness than a kinky partner can muster.
+An abuse survivor, through no fault of their own, might simply require more patience and gentleness than their partner can muster.
 Some people just aren’t sexually compatible, even if the love is there.

-While having an incompatibility problem is a definite indicator of divorce, it’s not a marital death sentence.
+While having an incompatibility problem is a frequent contributor to divorce, it’s not always a marital death sentence.
 You and your spouse have options.
 You can try to reach a compromise through sex therapy, or you can even consider an ethical open relationship.

-Both of these options are a lot to ask of a vulnerable person, though, so you might realize you just want to try your luck with somebody new.
+Both of these options are a lot to ask of a vulnerable person, though, so you may not be able to navigate those options.

 4. Your Sexless Marriage Has Led to Infidelity

 When a couple’s sex life has been suffering for a while, it might motivate one or both parties to look outside the marriage for the fulfillment they’ve been lacking.
 Cheating in a sexless marriage truly adds insult to injury, and it might be the breaking point where you and your spouse realize that you’re better off pursuing divorce.

 There are a lot of reasons why you and your spouse haven’t been getting it on that aren’t exactly personal.
 An affair, however, is often a symptom of underlying problems.

 According to research conducted by psychologist Shirley Glass, 48% of men cited emotional dissatisfaction as the primary reason they cheated, and only 34% of women who had affairs reported being either happy or very happy in their marriage.